elyra-ai/elyra/docs/source/getting_started/installation.md

  - `elyra/elyra:latest` has the latest released version installed.
  - `elyra/elyra:x.y.z` has version `x.y.z` installed.
- - `elyra/elyra:dev` is automatically re-built each time a change is committed to the master branch.
+ - `elyra/elyra:dev` is automatically re-built each time a change is committed to the main branch.

 #### Pulling Elyra container images